Basic Rules of Radio Communication

-Basic Two-Way Radio Etiquette Rules:
+Basic Two-Way Radio Etiquette Rules

 - The international radio language is English, except in cases where you are licensed to speak in some other language.

 - Don’t interrupt if you hear other people talking.
-Wait until their conversation is finished
+Wait until their conversation is finished.

-unless it is an emergency.
-If it is an emergency, inform the other parties that you have a urgent emergency message (see “Emergency Calls” below). - Do not respond if you aren’t sure the call is for you.
-Wait until you hear your call sign
+- Do not respond if you aren’t sure the call is for you.
+Wait until you hear your call sign to respond.

-are certain your conversations are secured with the proper level of encryption for the level of sensitivity, assume your conversations can be heard by others. - Perform radio checks to ensure your radio is in good working condition.
+- Perform radio checks to ensure your radio is in good working condition.

 - Ensure the battery is charged and the power is on.